AleksisVejs/GlobeChallenger/README.md

 ## Introduction

-Welcome to Globe Challenger, a geography quiz game that challenges your knowledge of countries.
-Test your geographical knowledge with this educational and engaging web-based game. 🧠
+Globe Challenger is a geography quiz game that challenges your knowledge of countries. 🧠🌎

 ## Features: